-I have no credit history, and I’m told I can only get a mortgage loan with high interest rates
+I have no credit history, and I’m told I can only get a mortgage loan with higher interest rates

 Consider whether you need to buy right away.
-If you can wait to buy then don’t rush into your purchase.
+If you can wait, don’t rush into your purchase.
 Instead, take the time to get a department store credit card.
 The other option is to consider a small, short-term loan from a bank or credit union of about six months to a year.
-Make sure you make regular payments on time; this will enable you to establish good credit in just a few years.
+Make sure you make regular payments on time; this will enable you to establish proper credit in just a couple of years.
 While building up your credit history, you can also work on saving money for a down payment, ultimately giving you a better chance when re-entering the property market.

 You can expect to pay a higher interest premium if you need to buy right away.
 This is because your lender doesn’t know how you will handle the loan.
 Nevertheless, don’t get discouraged, no matter what your credit still try and get the best deal possible.
 It can be a good idea to try a mortgage broker who you can show your stability like a good job and regular pay to, and there is the possibility of advancement due to their contacts.
 Be aware that your interest rate may still be higher than those with good credit history.

 Even if you have financial problems or bad credit, you can still obtain a mortgage, a bad credit mortgage.